 Once December rolls around, many motorcyclists feel the urge to jump on their bikes and hit the road.
-There are many reasons why riding in summer is best, and here are five of the best.
+There are many reasons why riding in summer is best, and here are four of the best.

 While summer weather can still be quite variable in parts of Australia, it’s no doubt the best time to ride.
 Cruising down the Great Ocean Road, heading out towards the Blue Mountains, or enjoying the sunshine on the Gold Coast are some of the best reasons to ride in summer.
 While you’re also more likely to overheat, there are many things you can do to keep cool while making the most of Australia’s many different climates.
 You’ll also find that people tend to be happier in the warmer months, which is an added bonus!